 Although the Nano FPV Q4 features headless flight mode, it has white propellers in the front and green ones in the rear.
 This will allow a better orientation during flights.

 The four LED lights (blue ones in front and red ones in the rear) will definitely help during night flights.
 Those tiny LEDs not only that provide great visibility but also make your night flights more spectacular.

 The frontal camera is integrated and does not allow angle adjustment.

-Regarding the quality of the recorded videos I can only say that are not too enjoyable.
+Regarding the quality of the recorded videos, I can only say that is not too enjoyable.
 The videos are saved from the live-video feed with all the RF noises.
-Anyway, in this price range we can’t expect the quality of a GoPro camera.
+Anyway, in this price range, we can’t expect the quality of a GoPro camera.

 Unfortunately, the Hubsan Nano H111D is capable only to record videos without allowing to take still photos.